 Monitoring and protecting our precious water resources.

-Our North Sound Baykeeper Team, interns, and volunteers use science, policy and education to reduce pollution and toxics in the Salish Sea and its uplands.
+Our North Sound Baykeeper Team uses science, policy and education to reduce pollution and toxics in the Salish Sea and its uplands.
 Our new Water Work program addresses water quality and quantity issues in rural Whatcom communities.

 Making it easy for people to reduce, reuse, and recycle.

-We promotes sustainable choices, frugality, resourcefulness and mindful consumption through green deconstruction, salvage, adaptive reuse, and education.
+We promote sustainable choices, frugality, resourcefulness and mindful consumption through green deconstruction, salvage, adaptive reuse, and education.
 Annually, The

 RE Store diverts over 5 million pounds of waste from landfills